kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 ![](https://i.imgur.com/xfidCU0.png)

-If a user doesn’t find anything that they like in curated dates, or if they just want more control over which activities they do throughout this occasion, they can have a custom date generated for them.
+If a user doesn’t find anything that they like in curated dates, or if they just want more control over which activities they do throughout the date, they can have a custom date generated, instead.
 This is accomplished using the `GenerateDateForm` component.

 First, they select a neighborhood from the `NeighborhoodSelect` component.
 Once a neighborhood has been selected, `collectCategoryOptions` fetches activity options that are available for that specific neighborhood.
-This is fired in the callback of `setState` inside the `updateNeighborhood` function, so that we can ensure the neigborhood has been set in `GenerateDateForm`’s state and can be included in the request for available activities.
+This is accomplished in the callback of `setState` inside `updateNeighborhood`, so that we can ensure the neigborhood has been set in `GenerateDateForm`’s state and can be included in the request for activities.
 ```
 // GenerateDateForm.js
 updateNeighborhood = event => {